Diseases & Conditions

 Incomplete Formation of Vertebrae

 This abnormality can happen in just one vertebra or in many throughout the spine.
-When there is more than one hemivertebra, they will sometimes balance each other out and make the spine more stable.
+When there is more than one hemivertebra, they will sometimes balance each other out and make the spine stable.

 Failure of Separation of Vertebrae

 During fetal development, the spine forms first as a single column of tissue that later separates into segments that become the bony vertebrae.
-If this separation is not complete, the result may be a partial fusion (boney bar) joining two or more vertebrae together.
+If this separation is not complete, the result may be a partial fusion (bony bar) joining two or more vertebrae together.

-Such a bar prevents the spine from growing on one side after a child is born.
-This results in a spinal curve that increases as a child grows.
+- If the bar is present on only one side of the vertebra, this results in a spinal curve that increases as a child grows.

 Combination of Bars and Hemivertebrae

 The combination of a bar on one side of the spine and a hemivertebra on the other causes the most severe growth problem.
 These cases can require surgery at an early age to stop the increased curvature of the spine.
+Not having this surgery will result in severe scoliosis later in life.

 Compensatory Curves